 The loans that qualify for the program are

 If you are in the skill shortage area as determined in the list of U.S. Military then you may stand a chance of getting this award.
 You also need to serve as a commissioned officer on active duty or in a reserve unit.

 4 - Prior Service Soldier Loan Repayment Program

-This program is exclusively for the Army Reserve Soldiers who have a previous military service history.
+This program is only for the Army Reserve Soldiers who have a previous military service history.
 They can receive up to $50,000 for their student loan payment.

-Furthermore, you can request for more information on student loan forgiveness for the veterans through the official website of U.S. Army Website.
+Furthermore, you can request more information on student loan forgiveness for the veterans through the official website U.S. Army Website.

 5 - National Guard Student Loan Repayment Program

 This program is for the National Guards.
 They can receive around $50,000 on loan forgiveness.
-In order to qualify, you must be enrolled for no less than 6 years of service in a specific grade.
+To qualify, you must be enrolled for no less than 6 years of service in a specific grade.

 You should score at least 50 on the Armed Forces Qualifying Test (AFQT) to be eligible.

 The loans that qualify for this program are